Winning-Software/loom-spinner/README.md

 >
 > **Required?** ❌
 >
 > Do not install XDebug in your environment.
+Equivalent to setting `options.environment.php.xdebug = false`
+> in your project Spinner config.

 ## XDebug Setup